isofarro/zettel-link-notes/api-tests.md

 - The server runs on port 3000 by default
 - All POST requests must include the `Content-Type: application/json` header
 - The database is automatically initialized when the server starts
-- Term IDs start from 1 and increment sequentially
+- Notes use a zettel ID format (typically timestamp-based) for identification
-- Metadata is stored as a JSON object directly in the notes table
+- Content includes front matter in YAML format at the top of the markdown
-- Terms are stored as an array of term IDs directly in the notes table
+- Revisions are automatically tracked when notes are updated